Yummy Oatmeal Cookies With Hershey's Pumpkin Spice Kisses

 - Prepare your Pumpkin Spice Kisses as described above.

-- Using electric mixer, cream butter and both sugars until smooth.
+- Using an electric mixer, cream butter and both sugars until smooth.
 Beat in eggs and vanilla.

 - Add chopped Kisses and beat until chunks become smaller, more uniform pieces.